Python max Function

 You can see, the maximum number 8100 is displayed.

-A demo of using list with max Python function
+An example of using a list with the max function

 # A max() function example with a List